 Here’s how to ensure a sketch can communicate.

-- Sketch on large paper that’s cheap—because many of your ideas will be discarded.
-Tabloid paper (11.5 × 17 inches) or A3 paper (30 × 42 cm) is best because it’s big—but can still go through a photocopier for scanning.
+- Sketch on large paper that’s cheap—because many of your ideas will be short lived.
+Tabloid paper (11.5 × 17 inches) or A3 paper (30 × 42 cm) is best because it’s big—but still fits an office photocopier for later scanning.

 - Sketch only enough detail to communicate the idea.
 Sketching is about capturing ideas and thinking through ideas in low fidelity.
-Clutter makes it harder for others to read the sketch.
+Excess detail adds clutter that makes it harder for others to read the sketch.

 - Use fat-nib markers.
-This ensures a sketch is legible from ten feet away, and discourages excessive detail.
+This ensures a sketch is legible from ten feet away, and discourages excess detail.

-- Add a descriptive title—so not “Sketch 1” but “Display the widgets in a table with images.”
+- Add a descriptive title—so not “Sketch 1” but “List each product beside its photo” for example.

-- Careful with colour.
-Reserve red markers only for labelling the user actions and system responses, if needed.
+- Be careful with colour.
+Reserve red markers only for labelling the user actions and system responses, if the actions need calling out.

 Exercises: Learn that working quickly works well